 Vesicular Breath Sounds

-Vesicular sounds Definition- These are sounds produced by passage of air, in and out of alveoli (vesicles).
+Vesicular sounds Definition- These are sounds produced by the passage of air, in and out of alveoli (vesicles).

 Classical sites for hearing vesicular sounds- Infra-axillary, Infra-mammary, Infra-scapular.